 Why Organic Cotton ?

-Why Deadstock Fabric?
+Why Deadstock Fabrics?

-Deadstock fabrics are the left over fabrics of fashion houses who overestimated their needs.
+Deadstock fabrics are the leftover fabrics of fashion houses who overestimated their needs.